 Plants that do this are often referred to as ‘leggy’.
 A potato plant that does this may produce potato tubers but the plant won’t be as productive.
 An over-fed potato plant will, in most cases, fall over and become bruised.

 There is, perhaps, a moral here.
 Too many indulgences early in life can lead to problems later on down the road.
-In the case of the potato, the results would be much better if a moderated level of nutrients were applied in the early stages.
+In the case of potatoes, the results would be much better if a moderated level of nutrients were applied in the early stages.
 This way, the plant would grow at a rate that would provide strength in structure and, therefore, ongoing security.

 We need to stick with tradition.
 Find a patch of ground that’s suitable for growing potatoes.
 Cultivate that ground as best as you can.
 Make a trench that’s deep enough for planting potatoes.
 Then apply a generous amount of well-made compost along the bottom of the trench.